Eng-Yousef-Mohamed/terraform-ec2-loadbalancer-deployment/README.md

 ./scripts/destroyALL.sh
 ```
 ## Customization
-- **NGINX Configuration**: You can modify the NGINX proxy settings in the nginx_config.conf file.
+- **NGINX Configuration**: You can modify the NGINX proxy settings in the ec2 module
-EC2 Instances: The number of EC2 instances, instance types, and other parameters can be adjusted in the variables.tf file.
 ## Screenshots
 ![](Screenshots/1.png)
 ![](Screenshots/2.png)